qisuntbs/factor/README.md

 This is a mutli-factor testing framework.

-1. Need to get the price and fundamental data
+1. Security price and fundamental data
    * mlfactor as testing sample
-   * rewriting core functions in C++
-2. Write proper functions/classes to plug into this framework
 3. Single factor testing enviorment (Low Vol, Value, etc.)
 4. Multi-factor backtesting API

-Copyright (2020/11): Qi Sun
+Copyright (C) 2019, 2020 by Qi Sun

+Licensed under the Apache License, Version 2.0 (the "License")